-- the variable(s) to preprocess, including the preprocessor to be applied to each variable; - the diagnostic script(s) to be run; - a description of the diagnostic and lists of themes and realms that it applies to; - an optional additional\datasets section. - an optional title and description, used to generate the title and description of the index.html output file.
+- the variable(s) to preprocess, including the preprocessor to be applied to each variable; - the diagnostic script(s) to be run; - a description of the diagnostic and lists of themes and realms that it applies to; - an optional additional\datasets section. - an optional title and description, used to generate the title and description in the index.html output file.

-6.4.1 The diagnostics section defines tasks
+9.4.1 The diagnostics section defines tasks

 The diagnostic section(s) define the tasks that will be executed when running the recipe.
 For each variable a preprocessing task will be defined and for each diagnostic script a diagnostic task will be defined.
-If variables need to be derived from other variables, a preprocessing task for each of the variables needed to derive that variable will be defined as well.
 These tasks can be viewed in the main\log\debug.txt file that is produced every run.
 Each task has a unique name that defines the subdirectory where the results of that task are stored.
 Task names start with the name of the diagnostic section followed by a '/' and then the name of the variable section for a preprocessing task or the name of the diagnostic script section for a diagnostic task.